Disappearance of Jennifer Kesse: Investigation

-With no sign of forced entry or a struggle, investigators initially theorized that on the morning of January 24 Kesse left her apartment for work and locked her front door, only to be abducted at some point while walking toward or getting into her car.
+With no sign of forced entry or a struggle, investigators initially theorized that on the morning of January 24, Kesse left her apartment for work and locked her front door, only to be abducted at some point while walking toward or getting into her car.
 On January 26, around 8:10 a.m., her black 2004 Chevrolet Malibu was found parked at another apartment complex about a mile from her own.
-Investigators were excited to learn that several hidden cameras at the apartments surveilled the part of the lot where the car had been parked as well as the exit.

-The surveillance footage showed an unidentified "person of interest" dropping Kesse's vehicle off at approximately noon the day she went missing.
+Investigators discovered that the parking lot where the car was found was surveilled by several hidden cameras, which showed an unidentified "person of interest" dropping Kesse's vehicle off at approximately noon the day she went missing.
 None of her family or friends recognized the person, whose physical features were not clear on the video.
-Investigators were disheartened to find that the best video capture of this subject, in three separate snapshots, was obscured by the complex fencing, the posts aligning to conceal the face.
-One journalist called the suspect "The luckiest person of interest ever".
+Despite the extensive camera coverage and multiple snapshots of the person of interest, the complex fencing surrounding the lot obscured the suspect's face.
 The FBI was called in to help determine the person's size and gender, but could only say that the person stood between 5'3" and 5'5".
 NASA also enhanced the video to help identify the suspect.

-Detectives interpreted the valuables left inside the car to imply that robbery was not a motive in the case.
 A search dog tracked a scent that led from her parked car back to her apartment complex, prompting detectives to believe that the suspect might have returned to her apartment's parking lot after abandoning the car.
 No other evidence was found along the route.
 A forensic examination of the car yielded little in the way of evidence, only a latent print and a small DNA fiber.
 Investigators deduced that the car had been wiped down.
-The following items are known to be missing: her cell phone, her iPod, her keys, her purse, her briefcase, and the outfit she was wearing.
+Valuables were left inside the car, which caused detectives to rule out robbery as a motive; however, the following items are known to be missing: her cell phone, her iPod, her keys, her purse, her briefcase, and the outfit she was wearing.
 Authorities were unable to ping her cellphone, its power remaining off.
 Her bank account keycard has not been used since her disappearance.